Licensed | Bonded | Insured

-Choosing between an AC repair service and an AC replacement can be a hard decision.
+Choosing between when you need when you need AC replacement an AC repair service and can be a hard decision.
 You want to make the best choice for your wallet, but sometimes it’s necessary to look beyond the price tag and consider the long-term benefits.

 Below you’ll find some of the most common indicators that it’s time to buy a new system for your home.

 Most air conditioning units and HVAC systems have a lifespan of about 10 to 15 years.
 However, Arizona’s brutal heat often puts additional strain on air conditioning units, forcing them to work harder than usual.

 Like a hard-ridden horse, it puts miles on your system.
 Parts wear out quicker; components break more often.
 While regular maintenance prolongs your system’s lifespan, it’s important to know when to repair and when to replace.

 The difference can save you exponentially in the long run.